Clustering4Ever/Notebooks/README.md

-# Notebooks
+# Notebooks By C4E

-Illustrative example of C4E through Notebooks
+Here you can find many notebooks exposing some examples of how to use C4E API.